 In 1997 I received my first degree in Philosophy (Laurea summa cum laude in Filosofia) at the Alma Mater Studiorum Università di Bologna with a dissertation on conceptual relativism supervised by Eva Picardi.
 For five months during my degree I was an Erasmus student at the University of Leeds.

 In 1998 I got an MA in Philosophy with distinction from King's College London where, supervised by Donald Gillies, I wrote a dissertation on the rationality of scientific revolutions.
-Next, I obtained the BPhil in Philosophy (University of Oxford) in 2000 with a dissertation on the rationality debate in philosophy and the cognitive sciences under the supervision of Bill Newton-Smith.
+In 2000 I obtained the BPhil in Philosophy (University of Oxford) with a dissertation on the rationality debate in philosophy and the cognitive sciences under the supervision of Bill Newton-Smith.

 After the BPhil, I moved to the Research School of Social Sciences at the Australian National University in Canberra.
 I worked on my PhD under the supervision of Martin Davies in the Philosophy Programme.
 My thesis was a challenge to Donald Davidson's rationality constraint on the ascription of beliefs.

-After obtaining the PhD in 2004, I worked for one year as Research Associate on the EC-funded project EU-RECA (on the concept of research and the ethical regulation of research activities) coordinated by John Harris at the Centre for Social Ethics and Policy at the University of Manchester.
-I was also Honorary Lecturer in Bioethics at the Centre.
+After being awarded the PhD in 2004, I worked for one year as Research Associate on the EC-funded project EU-RECA (on the concept of research and the ethical regulation of research activities) coordinated by John Harris at the Centre for Social Ethics and Policy at the University of Manchester.
+During that time, I was also Honorary Lecturer in Bioethics at the Centre.